cryptpad/documentation/dev_guide/index.rst

 ================================

 .. note::
-    This section is under construction.
+    This section is currently in progress.